speechly/docs/content/speechly-api/api-guide/_index.md

 The audio stream stays open until stopped with the `SLUEvent.Event.STOP`.
 If the user pauses and then continues speaking, the utterance is divided into two segments — the first segment gets the final results, and the tentative results begin for the new segment.

-{< figure src="tentative-final-results.png" title="The Speechly server starts sending tentative results as soon as it gets audio." alt="Diagram on how Speechly API responds to user audio">}
+{{< figure src="tentative-final-results.png" title="The Speechly server starts sending tentative results as soon as it gets audio." alt="Diagram on how Speechly API responds to user audio">}}

 # Glossary